Become Career Savvy

-At the school level, the School of Accountancy (SoA) encourages students to immerse themselves in real working environments to prepare them for their foray into the working world.
+At the school level, the School of Accountancy (SoA) encourages students to immerse themselves in real working environments to prepare them for the working world.
 Accountancy students have opportunities for multiple internships in different companies either locally or overseas.
 Such exposure enables students to familiarise themselves with a variety of working environments and adapt more quickly in their careers.

 In addition to imparting technical skills and know-how to students, SoA aims to groom students into confident individuals prepared for the working world.
 The best way to do so would be to immerse students in an internship which emulates the experience of a full-time employee in the organisation.

 In AY2012/13, 53% of our students opted to intern in the Big 4 and accounting firms, about 24% chose to intern in the finance, insurance and trading industries while the remaining intern in industries such as consultancies, law, manufacturing, MNCs and government organisations.

 SoA introduced a Modified Term 2 to create a unique internship window from December to February, which coincides with the accounting industry’s peak period.
 This provides students with the optimal first-hand experience of a career with the Big 4 and/or other accounting firms.

 Our students have found their internship experiences so beneficial that many opt to do multiple internships to explore the various career options available to them.
 On average, more than half of our students do 2 to 6 internships, which help them make informed career choices.
 Many are also talent-spotted and receive 1 or more job offers before they graduate.